sha1n/bert/README.md

 ## Overview
 `benchy` is designed with focus on benchamrk environment control and flexibility in mind.
 It was originally built to:
-- Benchamrk complex, relatively long running commands such as build and test commands used on software development environments.
+- Benchamrk complex, relatively long running commands such as build and test commands used on software development and CI environments.
-- Benchmark the exact same set of command scenarios on different machines or environments in order to compare them later.
+- Benchmark the exact same set of command scenarios on different environments in order to compare them later.
 - Collect raw metrics and use external analysis toos to process them.

 ## Main Features